Defining Arcus Clouds – What They Are And How They Are Formed

 As the cold air from the outflow boundary (leading edge of the storm) moves forward, it tilts the rising warm air along its boundary.

 It is along this boundary between the warm updrafts and cold downdrafts that shelf clouds form.
-As the warm air keeps rising along this border, it cools down, and condensation takes place, which results in the formation of a shelf cloud.
+As the warm air continues to rise along this boundary, it cools down, and condensation takes place, which results in the formation of a shelf cloud.

 A lesser-known type of arcus formation is called a rolling cloud.
 It is the second of the two types of arcus clouds.

 Although a roll cloud is classified as an arcus cloud, it differs significantly from its more famous cousin, the shelf cloud.
-One needs to take a closer look to understand its unique characteristics, but one first needs to define it more clearly:
+To understand its unique characteristics, it first needs to be defined more clearly:

 What Is A Roll Cloud?

-As already stated, the appearance of roll clouds is a rare occurrence.
-It is no less spectacular than well-documented cloud systems but is a relatively rare occurrence.
+As already stated, the appearance of roll clouds is rare.
+It is no less spectacular than well-documented cloud systems, but it remains an uncommon occurrence.
 The biggest reason for their scarcity is that the weather conditions have to be close to perfect for them to occur.

 In the WMO’s Cloud Atlas, it is now officially called volutus clouds.
 Although it is still viewed as a type of arcus cloud, the World Meteorological Organization (WMO) recently classified it as an entirely separate cloud species.

-It is evident that roll clouds have some characteristics that clearly distinguish it from shelf clouds, even though it still falls within the same family of clouds.
+It is evident that roll clouds have characteristics that distinguish them from shelf clouds, even though they still fall within the same family of clouds.

 Roll Cloud Formation

-Although the formation of a roll cloud generally forms in the same way as the process described earlier in this post, it also differs in a significant way:
+Although the formation of a roll cloud follows the same process described earlier in this post, it also differs in a significant way:

-A roll cloud forms completely independent from any bigger cloud system.
-In many cases, it occurs without any other significant cloud development even in sight.
+A roll cloud forms completely independently of any larger cloud system.
+In many cases, it occurs without any other significant cloud development in sight.

 Although not physically attached to a parent cloud, a roll cloud still forms at the leading edge or gust front of a storm system.

-In some instances, the downdrafts that accompany a storm system form some distance in front of the stormcloud's edge.
-As a result, a roll cloud can form at the border between updrafts and downdrafts without the presence of the larger storm cloud formation.
+In some instances, the downdrafts that accompany a storm system form some distance in front of the storm cloud’s edge.
+As a result, a roll cloud can form at the boundary between updrafts and downdrafts without the presence of the larger storm cloud.

 Sometimes, though, a thunderstorm will clear up and dissipate completely, leaving only the updrafts and downdrafts behind.
 In turn, they can lead to the formation of roll clouds in otherwise clear and fair weather.